-In a dramatic departure from the typical natural history museum model—where exhibits are on one side of the wall and collections and research are on the other—exhibit galleries will be side-by- side with visible collections and labs and hands-on learning spaces.
+In a dramatic departure from the typical natural history museum model—where exhibits are on one side of the wall and collections and research are on the other—exhibit galleries are side-by-side with visible collections, labs and hands-on learning spaces.
 By bringing Burke collections and research out from behind the scenes and inviting you to bring your perspective—your passions—forward, the New Burke will be a place of active questions rather than final answers.

 Designed by Tom Kundig of Olson Kundig, the New Burke combines dramatic views of objects with Northwest features like sustainable wood siding, a native plant garden, and a shed-style roof inspired by traditional Coast Salish dwellings.

 A Nexus of Change